-Asha Gomez made her name as an Indian-American chef.
+Asha Gomez made her name as an Indian American chef.
 But she’s tired of being pigeonholed.

 Through her new cookbook, “I Cook in Color” (Running Press, 2020), Gomez is pushing far beyond the borders of any one country or state.
-Her passport stamp to Italy turned into a rustic seared quail ragù with piccante frantumato.
+Her passport stamp to Italy turned into a rustic seared quail ragu with piccante frantumato.
 Chickpeas and pomegranate molasses from the Persian market in Atlanta, where she has lived for 20 years, form the foundation of an Iranian fesenjan.
 Takeout-style Singapore noodles perfected during college days in Queens find their place in the book, as does Vietnamese pho, blackened catfish tacos and sambar with turnip, eggplant and butternut squash.

 She weaves personal memories and anecdotes of family, friends and food with recipes that challenge the barriers built around her and the food she is expected to cook.